Ivanclj/msia423-final-project/README.md

 │
 ├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
-│   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
+│   ├── helpers/                      <- Helper scripts used in main src files.
+│   ├── sql/                          <- SQL source code.
-│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it │   ├── ingest_data.py                <- Script for ingesting data from different sources │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it.
+│   ├── import_data.py                <- Script for downloading raw data from github.
+│   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
-│   ├── train_model.py                <- Script for training machine learning model(s)
+│   ├── train_model.py                <- Script for training a machine learning model.
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
-│   ├── postprocess.py                <- Script for postprocessing predictions and model results
-│   ├── evaluate_model.py             <- Script for evaluating model performance
+│   ├── evaluate_model.py             <- Script for evaluating model performance.
 │
-├── test                              <- Files necessary for running model tests (see documentation below)
+├── test                              <- Files necessary for running model tests (see documentation below) │

-├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model ├── config.py                         <- Configuration file for Flask app
+├── static/                           <- CSS, JS files that remain static ├── templates/                        <- HTML (or other code) that is templated and changes based on a set of inputs ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model ├── config.py                         <- Configuration file for Flask app